datasciencecampus/pygrams/docs/tech-report.md

 #### Word embedding

 The terms filter in pyGrams is used to filter out terms which are not relevant to terms selected by the user.
 To do this, it uses a GloVe pre-trained word embedding.
 However, our pipeline can be used with other models such as word2vec or fasttext.
-Glove has been chosen for practical purposes as it is low in storage and fast on execution.
+GloVe has been chosen for practical purposes as it is low in storage and fast on execution.

 ##### What is a GloVe pre-trained word embedding?